Reinforcement Learning, Bit by Bit: The Information Ratio

 The use of mutual information $\I(\target; \environment|P_t)$ generalizes entropy $\H(\target|P_t)$, allowing $\target$ to be influenced by algorithmic randomness without counting that as part of the information gain.
 Information gain cannot exceed information about the target revealed by observations, or, equivalently,

 That is because, at best, the agent can reduce its uncertainty about the learning target $\target$ by retaining all $\I(\target; S_t, H_{t:t+\tau}|P_t)$ bits of new information.

-\subsection{The Information Ratio}
+\section{The Information Ratio}

-As opposed to communication, where efficiency is typically framed in terms of maximizing information throughput, measured in bits per second, an important consideration in reinforcement learning is how the agent trades off between immediate reward and information.
-This can be viewed as a balance between immediate shortfall $\E[V_*(H_t) - Q_*(H_t, A_t)]$ and incremental information $\I(\target; \environment|P_t) - \I(\target; \environment|P_{t+\tau})$.
+As opposed to communication, where efficiency is typically framed in terms of maximizing information throughput, an important consideration in reinforcement learning is how the agent trades off between exploiting current knowledge and acquiring new information.
+This can be viewed as a balance between expected immediate shortfall $\E[V_*(H_t) - Q_*(H_t, A_t)]$ and incremental information $\I(\target; \environment|P_t) - \I(\target; \environment|P_{t+\tau})$.